themattharris/tmhOAuth/README.md

 - added support for specifying custom headers when using $tmhOAuth->request.
 (Issue #98)

 ### 0.7.1 - 27 October 2012
-- set content-length to 0 explictly to avoid a bug between libcurl and Twitter (Issue #94)
+- set content-length to 0 explictly to avoid a bug between libcurl and Twitter.
+(Issue #94)
 - allow initialization without a configuration array (default config to array())
 - prevent ->url allowing double slashes in paths